andersfischernielsen/FlowIT-Second-Year-Project/docs/Test Specifications/Server REST Test Cases.md

 * Exceptional cases?

 # GET /Workflows/workflowID
-* When the workflow exists, it shall return the WorkflowDto of the current workflow.
+* When the workflow exists, it shall return the list of EventAddressDtos of the current workflow.
 * When no such workflow exists.
 404 Not found (?)
 * Test with weird characters/symbols/spaces to see that WebAPI doesn't break.